 Carolyn Thompson founded our firm with the following goal: “Helping people leave a legacy for their loved ones, not solely in terms of financial means, but also with a reflection of the values and the beliefs that can be shared for generations to come.”

 The need for quality estate planning is not limited to any specific demographic.
-At Thompson Law, P.C., we see clients from all types of backgrounds.
+At Thompson Law, Prof. L.L.C., we see clients from all types of backgrounds.
 Some of our clients are established, third-generation farmers with children who will one day continue the farming operation.
 We work with clients that are small business owners, doctors, teachers, bankers, nurses, and even other lawyers.
 Some of our clients are single; some are married, widowed, or divorced.
 Some couples we work with have a dozen children or more, and others don’t have any.
 Regardless of your life circumstances, everyone has a unique story, set of values, and legacy to share.

 I recently met with a couple who have been married for over thirty years.
 They have each had successful careers individually and are wonderful to work with on a professional level.
 They clearly treasure their extended family, but never had any children of their own.
 When we discussed their estate plan our conversation focused on their individual values and what they wanted their legacies to be after their time on Earth has come to an end.
 Both have specific plans for the people and organizations they want to impact.
 Although their assets pass down in a less traditional manner, they’ve left a legacy in an equally meaningful way.